 If the accused pleads guilty, the complainant does not need to give evidence.

 Either after a guilty plea or a guilty verdict, the accused will be sentenced.
-The judge may consider a range of factors when sentencing, including aggravation (e.g. the use of weapons, infliction of physical injury, or threats), the accused’s character, the need for punishment, and the need to deter the accused and others from committing offences, as well as the potential for the accused to be rehabilitated.
+The judge or magistrate may consider a range of factors when sentencing, including aggravation (e.g. the use of weapons, infliction of physical injury, or threats), the accused’s character, the need for punishment, and the need to deter the accused and others from committing offences, as well as the potential for the accused to be rehabilitated.

 The accused may appeal against the conviction and/or sentence.
-Both possibilities are outside the control of the DPP.

-Under section 85B of the Sentencing A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation.
-1991 (Vic), a victim of sexual assault can seek a court order (from the court that found the assailant guilty) for compensation for loss, destruction or damage of property, and for pain and suffering caused by the assault.
-An application for a compensation court order must be made within 12 months of the offender being found guilty, although an extension of time can be granted.
+Under section 85B of the Sentencing Act 1991 (Vic), a victim of sexual assault can seek a court order for compensation for loss, destruction or damage of property, and for pain and suffering caused by the assault.
+An application for a compensation court order must be made within 12 months of the offender being found guilty (s 85C), although an extension of time can be granted (s 85D).
 The victim should seek legal advice before applying for compensation.

 A victim of sexual assault may also seek victims of crime compensation.
 See Chapter 10.6: Assistance for victims of crime.